abatilo/gke-tpu-env-injector/README.md

 helm upgrade --install gke-tpu-env-injector oci://ghcr.io/abatilo/gke-tpu-env-injector --set cert-manager.enabled=true
 ```

-Setting `cert-manager.enabled=true` will both create certificate authority for
+Setting `cert-manager.enabled=true` will both create a certificate authority for
 self signed certificates as well as request the required TLS certificates from
 `cert-manager` and mount them for `gke-tpu-env-injector` to be able to receive
 encrypted webhooks from the Kubernetes control plane.